syncfusion-content/windowsforms-docs/WindowsForms/fontlistbox/Overview.md

 ---
 layout: post
-title: Overview of Syncfusion FontListBox for WindowsForms
+title: About Windows Forms FontListBox control | Syncfusion
-description: Overview of Syncfusion FontListBox which automatically populated with the fonts installed on the user's system
+description: Learn here all about introduction of Syncfusion Windows Forms FontListBox control, its elements, and more details.
 platform: WindowsForms
 control: FontListBox
 documentation: ug
 ---

-# Overview
+# Windows Forms FontListBox Overview

 The **FontListBox** is a list box derived control that can be populated automatically with the fonts installed on the user's system.
 It provides an easy way to fill a list box with system fonts.